 The city code also states that it is illegal to sleep in any park in Reno.

 Paul McKenzie, Reno City Councilmember representing Ward 4, stated that these laws were put in place by the previous City Council in order to help Reno’s economy.
 According to McKenzie, allowing people to sit or lie on sidewalks can be considered loitering and can harm people’s experiences in Reno.

-“This is a city that gets a large amount of tourist income and [loitering is] very detrimental to the tourist industry,” McKenzie said during a phone interview.
+“This is a city that gets a large amount of tourist income and very detrimental to the tourist industry,” McKenzie said during a phone interview.
 “It makes tourists feel uncomfortable and with that discomfort people will not want to return to the city, and that’s not an environment that the previous Council wanted the city to have.”

 Other cities throughout the United States have been taking drastically different measures to combat homelessness.
 “Housing First” programs have been very successful in cities that have taken this initiative.
 This approach, used most notably by Salt Lake City, Utah, involves literally just giving housing to the homeless, no strings attached.

 It is as simple as it sounds.
 This program gives safe, secure housing before tackling any of the other problems that may contribute to homelessness, including substance abuse or mental illness.